 These interviews became staffeng.com, and served not only as a great way to ground the book in real experiences but also an effective mechanism to build up an email list of folks interested in the topic.
 I put together the site in Gatsby in a few days, although knowing what I know now, I wish I had used Hugo (much simpler, fewer moving pieces, easier to get CI/CD working on Github Pages).
 From there, I found a good domain, created the Github repository, set up Github Pages to host it, and created a new MailChimp mailing list.

 I stored up about ten interviews before starting to release them, with the first being from Keavy McMinn.
-Around the same time, I also begin writing the guides and releasing them on this blog, with the first being Learn to never be wrong.
+Around the same time, I also began writing the guides and releasing them on this blog, with the first being Learn to never be wrong.
 I dripped out the stories and guides, sharing them via mailing list and promoting the stories a bit on Twitter and LinkedIn.

 That write-promote loop became the project’s overall cadence.
 I started with a goal of twenty interviews (recently hit with Aaron Suggs as the twentieth), and with an initial slate of guides.
 Both the goal and the guides got reworked a number of times as I went, and the project became clearer in my mind.